oddbird/css-sandbox/src/scope/index.md

 both shadow-DOM
-and the abandoned "scope" specification were focused around strong isolation use-cases -- which Shdaow-DOM has now partly addressed:
+and the abandoned "scope" specification were focused around strong isolation use-cases -- which Shadow-DOM has now partly addressed:

 - Declarative Shadow-DOM would help make that more widely usable
 - People want better ways to style across the shadow-boundary